polakowo/vectorbt/README.md

 ### Why not only NumPy?

 Working with NumPy alone, from the user's point of view, is problematic, since important information in form of index and columns and all indexing checks must be explicitly handled by the user, making analysis prone to errors.

 But also, vectorized implementation is hard to read or cannot be properly defined at all, and one must rely on an iterative approach instead, which is processing data in element-by-element fashion.
 That's where Numba comes into play: it allows both writing iterative code and compiling slow Python loops to be run at native machine code speed.

+The previous versions of vectorbt were written in pure NumPy which led to more performance but less usability.
+You can find them in the commit history ending with [this commit](https://github.com/polakowo/vectorbt/tree/9f270820dd3e5dc4ff5468dbcc14a29c4f45f557).

 ## Features